ipopadic-ip/ScooterRentalApp/README.md

 # Scooter Rental Application

-# Overview
+## Overview

-This project is a Scooter Rental Application developed using Android Studio with Java for the frontend and C# .NET for the backend.
-The database is managed using SQL Server Express.
+This project is a **Scooter Rental Application** developed using **Android Studio** with **Java** for the frontend and **C# .NET** for the backend.
+The database is managed using **SQL Server Express**.
 The application provides a beautiful and user-friendly interface designed entirely in code.

-# Features
+## Features

-# Admin Functionalities:
+### Admin Functionalities:

-  View all scooters in the system.
+- View all scooters in the system.

-  Add new scooters to the fleet.
+- Add new scooters to the fleet.

-  Delete scooters from the fleet.
+- Delete scooters from the fleet.

-# User Functionalities:
+### User Functionalities:
-  Main Page: Users can view available scooters upon logging in.\
+- **Main Page:** Users can view available scooters upon logging in.

-  Renting Scooters: Users can rent scooters that are marked as available.
-(Backend functionality fully implemented for this feature.)
+- **Renting Scooters:** Users can rent scooters that are marked as available. *(Backend functionality fully implemented for this feature.)*

-# Authentication:
+### Authentication:
-The application uses JWT Tokens for secure authentication and authorization.
+- The application uses **JWT Tokens** for secure authentication and authorization.

-# Highlights:
+## Highlights

-Beautifully designed UI for all screens, including:
+- Beautifully designed **UI** for all screens, including:

-  Main screen.
+  - Main screen.

-  Login and Registration screens.
+  - Login and Registration screens.

-  Admin management screens.
+  - Admin management screens.

-# Technical Details:
+## Technical Details
-  Backend API: The backend is fully implemented in C# .NET and provides all necessary endpoints for admin operations and scooter rentals.
+- **Backend API:** The backend is fully implemented in **C# .NET** and provides all necessary endpoints for admin operations and scooter rentals.

-  Frontend Integration: The app uses Volley API to communicate with the backend.
+- **Frontend Integration:** The app uses **Volley API** to communicate with the backend.

-  IP Configuration: Please note that the code will not function unless you replace the default IP address in the code with your own server's IP address.
+- **IP Configuration:** Please note that the code will not function unless you replace the default IP address in the code with your own server's IP address.

+---

+### How to Run
+1. Clone the repository to your local machine.
+2. Set up the backend using **C# .NET** and host it on your local machine or server.
+3. Update the IP address in the Android code to match your backend server's IP.
+4. Open the project in **Android Studio** and run the application on an emulator or physical device.

+---

+Enjoy exploring and expanding the Scooter Rental Application!